-Solar panels collect sunlight throughout the day and convert sunlight into energy, which is then consumed by household appliances.
+Solar panels collect sunlight throughout the day and convert it into energy, which then powers household appliances.

 The average Sydney household can save up to $900 a year by installing a 4-kilowatt solar system on their roof (Energy saver).
-With larger savings possible when a solar panel and battery is installed.
+Larger savings are possible when both a solar panel and battery system are installed.

 How much do solar panels cost?

-The cost of your system will be relative to system size, the brand you have chosen and warranty.
+The cost of your system will be relative to the system size, the brand you have chosen and the included warranty.
 For quotes on a solar panel system, check out the Brighte Marketplace.

 Which solar panels are the best?

 To determine the best solar panels, look at the efficiencies of the solar panels, pricing and the warranty offered by each brand.

 - Have the highest efficiency rates, so fewer solar panels are required